estherkassel/CLCV22323/3/paper_week2.md

 ## Pleiades

-- permanence and sustainability
+- Permanence and sustainability

-- openness or restriction of their data
+- Openness or restriction of their data

-- functionality of their interface and interaction with their data
+- Functionality of their interface and interaction with their data

-- connectivity across resources (under the principles of Linked Open Data)
+- Connectivity across resources (under the principles of Linked Open Data)

 ## Orbis

-- permanence and sustainability
+- Permanence and sustainability

-- openness or restriction of their data
+- Openness or restriction of their data

-- functionality of their interface and interaction with their data
+- Functionality of their interface and interaction with their data

-- connectivity across resources (under the principles of Linked Open Data)
+- Connectivity across resources (under the principles of Linked Open Data)